 Output Width and Expansion Ratio

 Wider output can cover more surface area, while higher expansion ratios produce fluffier material from the same input.
 These factors influence how quickly packers can work and how much cardboard is consumed per box.
+Operations with high packing speeds often benefit from output that is easy to grab, separate, and place without additional handling.

 Consistency and Professional Appearance

 In B2B shipping, presentation matters.
 Consistent output contributes to a clean, professional look that reflects well on the brand, especially for customer-facing shipments.
+Irregular or inconsistent material can slow down packing and reduce perceived quality.

 Matching Shredder Capacity to Your Operation Size